How to Use Sign Ups to Organize Socially Distant Church Gatherings

 We’re here to make the process of adapting to community guidelines easier than ever with new ideas and sign ups to keep your gatherings as safe as possible.

-- COVID-safe Congregations - If your community guidelines are allowing in-person worship services, make sure to employ best practices like providing masks, having ample hand sanitizer available, and spacing members at least 6 feet apart along pews and chairs.
+- Socially Distant Congregations - If your community guidelines are allowing in-person worship services, make sure to employ best practices like providing masks, having ample hand sanitizer available, and spacing members at least 6 feet apart along pews and chairs.
 To keep a limit on the number of people in your indoor venue, create a sign up with a specific number of spots for services.
 In addition, encourage members to sign up for only one in-person service a week to make sure everyone gets a chance to participate.

 - Recruit and Reassign Volunteers - Engage volunteers in new positions to ensure the safety of attendees by creating volunteer positions for handing out masks, taking temperatures, and disinfecting seats and high-contact surfaces.

 - Engage with Everyone - Whether your audience is in the church or viewing through a video feed, encourage members to interact with the sermon through comments and reaction icons during the live stream.
 You can even assign a volunteer to greet members, respond to comments, and offer a prayer through the chat or comment section of the video platform.